Skip to main content

 • URL ingestion path:

-• with LORE_CF_ACCOUNT_ID + LORE_CF_TOKEN, Lore tries Cloudflare Browser Rendering first
+• for web page URLs, with LORE_CF_ACCOUNT_ID + LORE_CF_TOKEN, Lore calls the Cloudflare Browser Run /markdown endpoint directly

-• on CF failure, Lore falls back to Jina fetch automatically
+• on CF failure or missing credentials, Lore falls back to Jina fetch automatically